lamby/20230626/Why giving talks at Postgres conferences matters.md

 # Why giving talks at Postgres conferences matters

 **Pino:** Welcome everyone.
 We're here to talk about why giving talks at Postgres conferences matters.
-This is Path to Scon, episode three.
+This is Path to Citus Con, episode three.
 Our producers are Carol Smith and Erin wlan.
-I'm Pino DeCandia.
-And I'm Claire Giana.
-If you're attending live, we would like to remind you that you can join our text chat in the Ciis Con channel under the path to Ciis Con E zero three, thread in Discord.
+I'm Pino De Candia.
+And I'm Claire Giordano.
+If you're attending live, we would like to remind you that you can join our text chat in the Citus Con channel under the "Path to Citus Con E03" thread in Discord.

 Okay, so I'm, let's introduce our two guests.
-I'm honored to introduce Alvaro Herra.
-Alvaro has been a Postgres Committer since 2002 and works at E DB formerly second quadrant.
-Alfredo is a promoter of free and open source software in Chile in general, and he was the organizer of P G A Chile in 2019.
+I'm honored to introduce Álvaro Hererra. Álvaro has been a Postgres Committer since 2002 and works at EDB, formerly 2ndQuadrant. Álvaro is a promoter of free and open source software in Chile in general, and he was the organizer of PGDay Chile in 2019.

-Hi, Alro.
+Hi, Álvaro.

-**Alvaro:** Hello.
+**Álvaro:** Hello.
 I'm honored to be here.

-**Pino:** Well, really glad to have
+**Pino:** Well, really glad to have you.

-**Claire:** you.
-And before we go too far into jumping into a discussion, I also wanna introduce Bo.
-Hi.
-Who is a senior solution architect at edb.
-He volunteers and organizes conferences in Europe and coordinates the Postgres user group in Belgium.
-More recently, Boris was a speaker at Scon, an event for Postgres, which happened just a couple of weeks ago now.

-And his talk was called Postgres, storytelling Support in the Darkest Hour, which I highly recommend people watch.
-Obviously I'm a big fan of many of the talks that the incredible cast of speakers gave at Satcon.
-But there was something very unique about Bois's storytelling talk.
-And I think it's a super interesting way to teach people and I hope we, we unpack it a little bit and explore how that came about.
+**Claire:**  And before we go too far into jumping into a discussion, I also want to introduce Boriss Mejías, who is a senior solution architect at EDB.
+He volunteers and organizes conferences in Europe, and coordinates the Postgres user group in Belgium.
+More recently, Boriss was a speaker at Citus Con, an event for Postgres, which happened just a couple of weeks ago now and his talk was called "Postgres Storytelling Support in the Darkest Hour", which I highly recommend people watch.
+Obviously I'm a big fan of many of the talks that the incredible cast of speakers gave at Citus Con, but there was something very unique about Boriss's storytelling talk and I think it's a super interesting way to teach people, and I hope we unpack it a little bit and explore how that came about.

-Welcome,
+Welcome, Boriss.

-**Boriss:** Boris.
-Thank you very much, Claire, and thanks for the invitation.
-Super happy to be here, especially sharing with Alvaro.
-Once at this stages we, we've been friends for.
-For a very long time and things last century actually.
-And super happy to, to be with him.
+**Boriss:** Thank you very much, Claire, and thanks for the invitation.
+Super happy to be here, especially sharing with Álvaro.
+Once at this stages we, we've been friends for a very long time, I think last century actually and super happy to be with him.

 **Claire:** Yeah.
 Well, the, the two of you went, the two of you went to grad school together, right?